aklapatch/worship-attempt/notes.md

 ## ui notes
 - I still need to figure out which window placement is best.
 - I need:
-  - list of all songs
-  - lsit of current shedule songs
-  - search dialog (connected to list of all songs)
+  - search dialog (connected to list of all songs) (partially done)
   - preview window for the song (with a way to select the versese and display their text
-  - song text editor, place to update the song and re-save it.
+  - song text editor, place to update the song and re-save it. (schedule does not update yet)
-  - that hot editing should affect only the schedule copy of the song, but the 'save' button will make it save to the databse.
+  - hot editing should affect only the schedule copy of the song, but the 'save' button will make it save to the databse.
   - saving the schedule will save the changes that you made to the schedule-songs, but to a separate file.

 ## database design (SQLITE)
+SQLITE has built in rowid's so I don't need to include id's
 - songs table
-    - id
     - title
     - author
     - copyright stuff